rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 * Several features (Insulin, SkinThickness) are right-skewed, suggesting outliers or missing-value artifacts.
 * The dataset is moderately imbalanced between diabetic and non-diabetic classes.

-**📝 Recommended additional charts:**
-- Class balance bar chart (diabetic vs. non-diabetic counts)
-- Box plots of Glucose/BMI split by Outcome, to visually show class separability
+> 📝 **Recommended additional charts:** class balance bar chart, and box plots of Glucose/BMI split by Outcome to visually show class separability.

 ---

 ## 🧹 6.
 Data Preprocessing

-* **Missing value handling:** biologically invalid zeros in Glucose, BloodPressure, SkinThickness, Insulin, and BMI treated as missing and imputed *(state your exact method — median/mean by class — here)*.
+* **Missing value handling:** biologically invalid zeros in Glucose, BloodPressure, SkinThickness, Insulin, and BMI treated as missing and imputed *(state your exact method here)*.
 * **Feature scaling:** `StandardScaler` applied to normalize feature ranges, important for distance-based models like KNN.
 * **Train/Test split:** dataset split into training and testing sets *(add your exact ratio, e.g., 80/20, and whether it was stratified)*.
 * **Encoding:** not required — all features are numeric.